 Curated by Pip Wallis

-Psyche Rebuild is an exhibition of new work by Auckland artist Tahi Moore and the first solo presentation of his work in an Australian institution.
+Psyche Rebuild was an exhibition of new work by Auckland artist Tahi Moore and the first solo presentation of his work in an Australian institution.

-Psyche Rebuild weaves together references to film and music history that intersect as synchronicities.
+Psyche Rebuild weaved together references to film and music history that intersect as synchronicities.
 Jeans are often integrated into Moore’s work as objects of ontological interest.
-They appear in this exhibition through a series of plinths painted to reference denim.
+They appeared in this exhibition through a series of plinths painted to reference denim.
 A pair of AMCO jeans, made in New Zealand in the 1970s, will be worn by someone at the exhibition opening.

 Moore’s work tends toward philosophical enquiry and sets aside clarity of perception and narrative in favour of an exploratory atmosphere.